How to Train Your Dragon: Comic books

-A series of comic books, titled Dragons: Riders of Berk, were released by Titan Comics, starting with the first volume, Dragon Down, on April 30, 2014.
+A series of comic books, titled Dragons: Riders of Berk, were released by Titan Comics from Titan Publishing Group, starting with the first volume, Dragon Down, on April 30, 2014.
 The comics were written by Simon Furman and drawn by Iwan Nazif.
 Other volumes are Dangers of the Deep (2014), The Ice Castle (2015), The Stowaway (2015), The Legend of Ragnarok (2015), and Underworld (2015).
 Two more comic books were published on February 24, 2016, titled Dragons: Defenders of Berk.
 The following volumes are The Endless Night (2016) and Snowmageddon (2016).

 Graphic novels

 Dark Horse Comics have released a series of graphic novels based on the franchise, starting with How to Train Your Dragon: The Serpent's Heir in 2016.
 The series was co-written by Dean DeBlois, writer and director of the film series, and Richard Hamilton, writer of Dragons: Race to the Edge, with the production designer of How to Train Your Dragon 2, Pierre-Olivier Vincent, providing cover artwork.
-The series took place between the events of second and third film, with the first novel picking up right after the conclusion of the second film.
+The series took place between the events of the second and third film, with the first novel picking up right after the conclusion of the second film.